gauravpartha/gauravpartha-website/README.md

-# Website code for gauravp.ch
+# Website code for gauravpartha.ch

-This repository contains the source code for gauravp.ch.

-The code uses Li Haoyi's [cask framework](https://com-lihaoyi.github.io/cask/) to deal with HTTP requests.
+This repository contains the source code for generating the HTML file used in gauravpartha.ch.
+The source code is written in Scala using Li Haoyi's [Scalatags library](https://github.com/com-lihaoyi/scalatags) to write HTML code within Scala.